pirl-unc/stig/doc/manual.md

                         fasta files

 optional arguments:
-  -h, --help
-			show this help message and exit

-  --chr7-filename FILE
-			Filename of a FASTA formatted file with chromosome 7 reference data
+  -h, --help            show this help message and exit --chr7-filename FILE  Filename of a FASTA formatted file with chromosome 7
+                        reference data
   --chr14-filename FILE
                         Filename of a FASTA formatted file with chromosome 7 reference data

-  --tcell-data FILE
-			Filename of a tab-separated file with T cell receptor segments and reference gene coordinates
+  --tcell-data FILE     Filename of a tab-separated file with T cell receptor

-  --output BASENAME
-			Name of output fastq file.
-This should be a basename, e.g. '--output=foo' will write to 'foo.fastq',
+                        segments and reference gene coordinates --output BASENAME     Basename for output files, e.g. '--output=foo' will write to 'foo.fastq', 'foo.statistics.csv', etc.
-                        'foo.statistics.csv', etc. Default is 'tcr_synth'
+                        Default is 'stig.out'

-  --repertoire-size N
+  --load-population FILE
-			Size of the TCR repertoire (i.e. the number of unique TCRs that are generated).
-Default is 10
+                        Load TCR population and repertoire data from FILE, rather than generating from scratch --repertoire-size N   Size of the TCR repertoire (i.e. the number of unique TCRs that are generated).
+Default is 10 --population-size N   The number of T-cells in the repertoire (e.g. if repertoire-sze=5 and population-size=15, then there

-  --population-size N
-			The number of T-cells in the repertoire (e.g. if repertoire-sze=5 and population-size=15, then there
                         are 3 clones of each unique TCR on average).
-Default is 100
+Default is 100 --population-distribution {gaussian,chisquare}

-  --population-distribution {gaussian,chisquare}
                         Population distribution function.
 This defines the
                         function used to distribute the population among the repertoire.
 Default is the (normalized) gaussian.
 See --population-gaussian-parameters, --population-
                         chisquare-parameters
   --population-gaussian-parameters N
                         Parameter for the normalized gaussian distribution.
                         The number of standard deviations to include in our population distribution.
 Decimal value.
-Default is 3
+Default is 3 --population-chisquare-parameters k:cutoff

-  --population-chisquare-parameters k:cutoff
                         Parameters for the chi-square distribution.
 Takes an argument formatted as 'k:cutoff', where k - degrees of freedom.
 Default is 3. cutoff - X-axis maximum.
                         Default is 8
   --read-type {paired,single}
-                        Generate either single or paired-end reads
+                        Generate either single or paired-end reads.
+Default is single
   --sequence-type {dna,rna}
-                        Generate sequences from simulated DNA or RNA
+                        Generate sequences from simulated DNA or RNA.
+Default is DNA

-  --sequence-count SEQ  Number of sequences (reads) to generate.
+  --sequence-count N    Number of sequences (reads) to generate.
 Default is
                         1000
   --read-length-mean READ_LENGTH_MEAN
                         The average length of reads in nucleotides.
 Default is 48
   --read-length-sd READ_LENGTH_SD
                         The SD of read length variation in nucleotides.
 Set to zero for fixed-length reads.
-Default is 4
+Default is 4 --read-length-sd-cutoff N

-  --read-length-sd-cutoff N
                         Read lengths are restricted to less than N standard deviations from the mean.
-Default is 4
+Default is 4 --insert-length-mean INSERT_LENGTH_MEAN

-  --insert-length-mean INSERT_LENGTH_MEAN
                         The average length of the insert for paired end reads.
                         Default is 48
   --insert-length-sd INSERT_LENGTH_SD
                         The standard deviation of insert length variation in nucleotides.
 Set to zero for fixed-length inserts.
                         Default is 4
   --insert-length-sd-cutoff N
                         Insert lengths are restricted to less than N standard dviations from the mean.
-Default is 4
+Default is 4 --degrade-logistic B:L:k:mid

-  --degrade-logistic B:L:k:mid
                         Simulate non-optimal quality using the logstic
                         (sigmoid) function.
 Takes an argument formatted as